 Through Kyle Reeser, a Creality user and biomedical engineer from New York, Creality donated six 3d printers with 30 spools of filaments in Mosoma, which are distributed between TABASAMU and Lake Victoria Disability Centre (LVDC).
-At LVDC, Kyle provided training on how to use 3d printers to the staff, and at TABASAMU, he helped several children to get low-cost 3d printed assistive devices.
+In LVDC, Kyle provided training on how to use 3d printers to the staff, and in TABASAMU, he helped several children to get low-cost 3d printed assistive devices.

 (Kyle is teaching LVDC staff how to use Ender-3 3D printers)

 “Over the course of three days, approximately 10 LVDC staff members worked to help us assemble and calibrate the printers, and then participated in a series of in-depth training sessions learning 3d modeling, slicing, and operation of the printers,” said Kyle.
 “They all showed interest in different aspects of the 3d printing process: some were very interested in CAD modeling, others were interested in operating the 3d printers, and still others took more of an interest in the engineering of the 3d printers, volunteering to perform maintenance on the printers as needed.
 For successful use in the workplace, it’s important to have people who are drawn to all of these aspects of the process.”